o1-labs/proof-systems/book/src/specs/kimchi.md

 1. Sample $\zeta'$ with the Fq-Sponge.
 1. Derive $\zeta$ from $\zeta'$ using the endomorphism (TODO: specify)
 1. If lookup is used, evaluate the following polynomials at $\zeta$ and $\zeta \omega$:
-	* the aggregation polynomial
-	* the sorted polynomials
 	* the table polynonial
 1. Chunk evaluate the following polynomials at both $\zeta$ and $\zeta \omega$:
 	* $s_i$